-Consumers are estimated to spend $2.9 billion holiday dollars in Atlanta this year.1 Let us help you capture these dollars with an ongoing presence across AJC's print and online channels, Atlanta's leading sources for news and information and THE go-to source for holidays in 2012.
+Consumers are projected to spend $3 billion holiday dollars in Atlanta this year.1 Let us help you capture these dollars with an ongoing presence across AJC’s print and online channels, Atlanta’s leading sources for news and information and THE go-to source for holidays in 2014.

 69% of adults age 18+ plan to spend the same or more on holiday shopping as they did in the previous year.3